mate-academy/react_decompose/README.md

-# Rect decompose
+# React Decompose

-Split the `App.js` into components basing on CSS blocks.
-CSS should be split too.
+Split the `App.js` into components based on CSS blocks.
+CSS code should be split too.
 - You already have `Article`, `Header` and `Welcome` folders inside `./src/components/` with required files.
-- You may also create a folder for `Navigation` component and move navidation there.
+- You may also create a folder for the `Navigation` component and move navigation there.

 ## Instructions

 - Implement a solution following the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline)
-- Open 1 more terminal and run tests with `npm test` to ensure your solutions is correct
+- Open one more terminal and run tests with `npm test` to ensure your solutions is correct
-- Replace `<your_account>` with your Github username in the [Demo link](https://<your_account>.github.io/react_decompose/) and add it to the PR Description
+- Replace `<your_account>` with your Github username in the [DEMO LINK](https://<your_account>.github.io/react_decompose/) and add it to the PR description